brendtmcfeeley/devops-practical-applicaction/README.md

 We can install k3d on a EC2 instance so we can perform all k8s functions (with main and worker nodes) on a singular instance.
 This saves a lot of money and resources for development costs.
 Almost all work can be mimiced to an EKS solution.

+The `k3d-aws-env` installs everything you need to deploy a TF instance.
+This includes, VPCs, appropriate CIDR blocks, subnets, IGWs, and security groups.

-The main code is open-source of DoD Platform1. https://repo1.dso.mil/platform-one/big-bang/terraform-modules/k3d-dev-env although I have created my own fork of this and modified for personal use.
+The main code is open-source of DoD Platform1. https://repo1.dso.mil/platform-one/big-bang/terraform-modules/k3d-dev-env although I have created my own fork of this and modified it a bunch for personal use.

 There is more detailed documentation in the k3d-aws-env/ folder.